sherriexie/SpatialOptimizationQueueing/README.md

-# Incorporating Queueing Theory into a Spatial Optimization Framework to Improve Mass Vaccination Programs
+# Enhancing Mass Vaccination Programs with Queueing Theory and Spatial Optimization

 This repository contains scripts used in the analysis presented in the manuscript titled _Enhancing Mass Vaccination Programs with Queueing Theory and Spatial Optimization_.
 A description of the repository's contents are provided below.